HOME FAMILY YESTERDAY SOLVAY STARSTRUCK MIXED BAG

 The brother who recovered, obviously, was John W. Major, grandfather of the person who created this website.

-NOTE: A cousin, Rob Major or Orlando, Florida, sent me notes from a conversation he had with his father, Hugh T. Major, and his uncle William "Bud" Major, who were sons of Patrick Major (listed above).
+NOTE: A cousin, Rob Major of Orlando, Florida, sent me notes from a conversation he had with his father, Hugh T. Major, and his uncle William "Bud" Major, who were sons of Patrick Major (listed above).
 Years ago I had seen online a brief family tree posted by Rob Major which listed ten children for William and Mary Anne Major.
 The notes he sent me recently explain the discrepancy and put a sinister spin on a story elsewhere on the page.

 For a long time I listed only the first nine children and set the death date for Francis Major as 1917, but in checking my notes I cannot find the reason I did so.
 According to the conversation Rob Major had with his father and his uncle – and this remains unverified by any other source – Francis had a twin brother, Edward.
 The twins, according to their recollection, died in infancy after getting into poisoned chicken feed.
 The Major family believed the poisoned feed had been left there by a neighbor.